zenitogr/Computer-Agent/docs/README.md

 Just as a person remembers past actions on a computer to guide future decisions, this agentic system uses a **Memory Agent** to store and recall knowledge from prior tasks.
 These stored interactions help the system to solve new, often related, problems based on past experiences.

 ### Architecture
+The following diagram outlines the high-level interactions between the different agents:
 ![Image of the architecture](diagram.svg)

 ### Development Status